Change Your Thoughts and You Change Your World

 Before we dive deeper, I would like to share why I think this is such an important subject.

 Like millions of other people around the world, I have dealt with what can be termed mental health issues.
 Others might relate to these times in their lives as the dark night of the soul.
-So apologies if this introduction is a bit more “personal” but I feel by relating my own experience I can relay my passion and experience with this subject.
+So my apologies if this introduction is a bit more “personal” but I feel by relating my own experience I can relay my passion and experience with this subject.

 So here goes……